CDP-choline pathway: CTP:phosphocholine cytidylyltransferase (CCT)

 CCT functions as a dimer of either α and β subunits encoded by Pcyt1a and Pcyt1b, respectively.
 CCTα has four domains; a Nuclear localization signal (NLS), an α-helical membrane binding domain, a catalytic domain, and a phosphorylation domain.
 The major difference between the α and β isoforms is that CCTβ lacks the NLS resulting in a predominantly cytosolic pool of CCTβ.
 On the other hand, the presence of an NLS results in a predominantly nuclear pool of CCTα.
-CCTα shuttles between the nucleus (where it is considered inactive) to the cytoplasm where it associates with membranes and is activated in response to lipid activators or during progression through the cell cycle when PC demand is high.
+CCTα shuttles between the nucleus (where it is considered inactive) and the cytoplasm where it associates with membranes and is activated in response to lipid activators or during progression through the cell cycle when PC demand is high.

 CCTα is an amphitropic enzyme, meaning that it exists as either an inactive soluble form, or an active, membrane bound form.
 Whether or not CCTα is membrane bound is largely dictated by the relative composition of membranes.
 If membranes are low in PC, and relatively enriched in anionic lipids, diacylglycerol, or phosphatidylethanolamine, CCT inserts into the membrane bilayer via its membrane binding domain.
 This binding event relieves an autoinhibitory constraint on the catalytic domain, resulting in a decrease in the Km for phosphocholine.